-by Melinda D. Maryniuk, MEd, RD, CDE
+By Melinda Maryniuk, MEd, RD, CDCES

-Because of the effect of diabetes on your immune system, it’s also really important to make sure that you’re washing your hands regularly to prevent germs from spreading.
+Because of the effect of diabetes on your immune system, it’s also important to make sure you’re washing your hands regularly to prevent germs from spreading.
 As a friendly reminder, here are a few times when you want to remember to wash your hands:

 - Before and after using a blood glucose meter

-- Before and after providing any type of care such as assisting another person using the restroom.
+- Before and after providing any type of care such as assisting another person using the restroom

 - Any contact with bodily fluid such as blood, urine, and mucous membranes in the nose or mouth

-- Coming in contact with non-intact skin, like a scratch, cut, open wound, blister or hang nail.
+- Coming in contact with non-intact skin, like a scratch, cut, open wound, blister or hang nail

-- Preparing food and before eating
+- Preparing food & before eating

-- Try to quit smoking
+- Try to quit smoking.

-- Get an eye exam
+- Get an eye exam.

-- Check your feet
+- Check your feet.

-- Get regular dental check ups
+- Complete regular dental check ups.

-- Get a flu shot
+- Get a flu shot.

-- Wash your hands regularly
+- Wash your hands regularly.

 - Consistently check your body for cuts or wounds and monitor any wounds carefully.